 In February-March 2019, NABU and SAPO identified four possible participants in the offense and notified them of suspicion.
 Six months later, the investigation into three of them was completed.

-The evidence collected by the NABU Detectives enabled the invalidation by the Commercial Court of Kyiv of the contract for the sale of property rights concluded between Ukrtelefilm and Lodoks LLC.
+The evidence collected by NABU enabled the invalidation by the Commercial Court of Kyiv of the asset purchase agreement concluded between Ukrtelefilm and Lodoks LLC.
 The relevant decision has taken effect.
 Measures to compensate for the damage caused to the SE are being taken, the real estate registration in favor of the enterprise is underway.

-* positions at the time of the offense
+* positions at the time of committing the offense

 According to Article 62 of the Constitution of Ukraine, a person is considered non-guilty in the commission of a crime and cannot be subject to criminal punishment until he or she is found guilty by court.